 | Pleural Plaques | Not compensable | NEW — Compensable |

-"When we represent clients with laryngeal cancer or ovarian cancer linked to asbestos exposure, we now have a powerful regulatory counterpart in Europe.
+"When we represent clients with laryngeal cancer or ovarian cancer linked to occupational fiber exposure, we now have a powerful regulatory counterpart in Europe.
 We reference the EU Commission's decision in briefs and settlement negotiations to establish that mainstream regulatory bodies recognize these causal relationships."

 — Paul Danziger, Founding Partner, Danziger & De Llano